tkuriyama/spacemonkey/README.md

 ## Build

 The build commands for `stack install`, `elm make`, etc are wrapped with [redo](https://redo.readthedocs.io/en/latest/).
 Running `redo all` in the project root (or the `clietn ` and `spacemonkey` subdirectory roots) triggers rebuilds, but `redo` is not required.
 The contents of all the `all.do` files can be run as individual shell commands.

+## Run

+Whichever server that `spacemonkey/server/Main.hs` specifies will be built to the binary `spacemonkey-server` (in Stack's default build location -- on macOS, possibly something like `/Users/$USER/.local/bin/`).

+To start the server, run in the command line: `spacemonkey-server`

+THe server build also specifies the base URL (e.g. `localhost:8080`) and API endpoints, which are propagated into the generated Elm code.

+To start the Elm client, open `client/main.html` in the browser.